-A shift towards electric cars in developed countries has dramatically increased the global demand for lithium, the mineral used to build the batteries.
+A shift towards electric cars in developed countries has dramatically increased the global demand for lithium, the mineral used to build batteries.

 Chile has limited the space allocated to lithium mining projects and Bolivia does not allow foreign investment in lithium.
-That has shifted companies’ focus to Argentina, especially after the Mauricio Macri administration scrapped export duties on mining and loosened regulation for foreign firms.
+That has shifted companies’ focus to Argentina, especially after the Mauricio Macri administration scrapped export duties on mining and loosened regulation on foreign firms.

-In Argentina, lithium is obtained from salt mines in the northern provinces of Jujuy, Catamarca and Salta.
+In Argentina, lithium is extracted from salt mines in the northern provinces of Jujuy, Catamarca and Salta.
 There are two large mines currently operating: Salar Olaroz in Jujuy and Salar del Hombre Muerto in Catamarca, from which that province extracts 30,000 tonnes per year, representing 15 percent of global production.

-But production could soon reach 130,000 tonnes with some project sites currently under construction, such as Salar del Rincón in Salta, Caucharí in Jujuy and Mina Fénix in Catamarca.
+But production could soon reach 130,000 tonnes, with some project sites currently under construction, such as Salar del Rincón in Salta, Caucharí in Jujuy and Mina Fénix in Catamarca.
 Many others are waiting at the finish-line after completing their feasibility studies.

 A PLACE FOR ARGENTINA

-Bruno Fornillo, a researcher at Argentina’s main research body CONICET and coordinator of the book Geopolítica del litio (Lithium Geopolitics) told the Times that Argentina “lacks a national policy” surrounding the mineral and that attempts to place added value on the production have been “insufficient,” with no “long-term state policy that encapsulates all lithium players.”
+Bruno Fornillo, a researcher at Argentina’s main research body CONICET and coordinator of the book Geopolítica del litio (Lithium Geopolitics), told the Times that Argentina “lacks a national policy” surrounding the mineral and that attempts to place added value on production have been “insufficient,” with no “long-term state policy that encapsulates all lithium players.”

 “There’s no articulation between the provinces and the national government on lithium policies and that makes everything more difficult.
 There are only a few attempts to try to add value to the mineral, but they are not enough,” he said, referring to research centres in Jujuy and Córdoba that explore the uses of lithium.

-Meanwhile, for Cao, industrialising lithium production “is not a priority for the Macri administration.”
+For Cao, industrialising lithium production “is not a priority for the Macri administration.”
 Nevertheless, he claimed manufacturing batteries in the country “would not make much sense” as the electric vehicles market in Latin America is so far underdeveloped.

 The only project in the country to manufacture batteries stemmed from an agreement in 2016 between state research firm Y-TEC, Italian battery manufacturer FIB-FAAM and the Jujuy state-run firm Jemse.
 With a US$80 million investment, construction is scheduled to start this year.

-“Lithium mining is described as a green activity as it would allow for the reduction in the dependency on fossil fuels, moving towards cleaner transportation.
-But it’s actually not green at all,” Patricia Marconi, head of the Yuchan Foundation in Catamarca province told the Times.
+“Lithium mining is described as a green activity, as it would allow for the reduction in the dependency on fossil fuels, moving towards cleaner transportation.
+But it’s actually not green at all,” Patricia Marconi, head of the Yuchan Foundation in Catamarca province, told the Times.

 “Mining dominates everything and would alter the lifestyles of many people.
 We need better technologies that use less water.
 These are areas where water is seriously scarce and lithium mining could bring many problems.”

 Seeking to manage the expansion of the activity, the national government created a lithium working group, including representatives from all provinces, in order to establish standards for projects, such as asking companies for hydrological and environmental studies.
-Nevertheless, experts question whether they are insufficient.
+Nevertheless, experts question whether they are sufficient.

 “We need more studies before deciding to move ahead with a project.
 Provincial environmental authorities have a highly limited role,” Pía Marchegiani, head of Environmental Policy at Fundación Ambiente y Recursos Naturales (FARN) told the Times.
-“As the activity expands, conflicts and tensions grow.”
+“As the activity expands, conflicts and tensions heighten.”